 User profiles, settings, and notifications are pretty obvious.
 They always find their way into any software, and our NFT marketplace is not an exception.
 In addition, let’s consider adding:

 - support section with a chatbot

 - favorites, user moderation

 - nft listing status

-As one would expect, we can’t just create a website like OpenSea and sit waiting for exponential growth.
+As one would expect, we can’t just create an NFT project website like OpenSea and sit waiting for exponential growth.
 We have to envision at least one or two killer features.